zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Mathematically, the consequence is that a linear combination of several solutions is also a valid solution.
+Mathematically, the consequence is that a linear combination of several solutions is also a valid solution - the superposition principle also holds for homogeneous equations.

 Next, assume that the medium is *homogeneous* (constant in space):